dfsdevops/kbsource/README.md

 `kbsource` takes a set of kubernetes resources from stdin, and writes each resource into individual files following a naming scheme of your choice.

 This allows the possibility of a set of CI pipelines that can read from upstream helm chart updates and manifest release packages, template them, separate them into files, and overwrite the existing files in your repo in a consistent, git-diffable way.
 One can then utilize other tools such as the wonderful https://github.com/snarlysodboxer/predictable-yaml to autoformat further if desired.
+Throw in a kustomize stage that adds patches or transformations!
 Run it by hand, have it open an automatic PR or just have it merge directly! the possibilities are endless.
 ### Further improvements past initial version

 mutate labels/namespace